 Learn about how Hadrian created the Pantheon as we know it today from the ruins of previous temples built by Marcus Agrippa and Domitian.
 A guest post by Context Travel Tours.
 Hadrian - the great unifier of the Roman Empire, the admirer of Athens, the architect, the poet, the visionary.
 As one of Rome’s most… Continue reading Guest post: How Hadrian helped rebuild the Pantheon

 On 24 January AD 119, Hadrian celebrated his 43rd birthday in Rome, the first he spent in the capital as emperor.
-To mark the occasion, the emperor put on a gladiatorial show which lasted for six successive days.
-As reported by Dio Cassius and the Historia Augusta, many wild animals were slaughtered, including one hundred… Continue reading 24 January AD 119 – Hadrian celebrates his 43rd birthday in Rome with gladiatorial games (#Hadrian1900)
+The emperor put on a gladiatorial show that lasted six successive days to mark the occasion.
+Dio Cassius and the Historia Augusta reported that many wild animals were slaughtered, including one hundred lions and one… Continue reading 24 January AD 119 – Hadrian celebrates his 43rd birthday in Rome with gladiatorial games (#Hadrian1900)

 On January AD 119, Hadrian celebrated the new year (year 872 Ab urbe condita) in Rome as consul for the third time (COS III) and appointed Publius Dasumius Rusticus as ordinary consul.
 Rusticus is known only from his consulship and the reason why he received this prestigious honour is not known.
 It may be that… Continue reading January AD 119 – Hadrian inaugurates the new year in Rome (#Hadrian1900)

-Upon his return to Rome (see previous post here), Hadrian’s first task was to regain the people’s favours after the killing of four ex-consuls who were accused of plotting against him.
-To boost his popularity and win over public opinion in Rome, the new princeps introduced a number of important financial reforms such as distributing largesses and remitting… Continue reading The early reforms and economic policies of Hadrian (#Hadrian1900)
+Upon his return to Rome (see previous post here), Hadrian's first task was to regain the people's favours after the killing of four ex-consuls who were accused of plotting against him.
+To boost his popularity and win over public opinion in Rome, the new princeps introduced a number of important financial reforms, such as distributing largesses and… Continue reading The early reforms and economic policies of Hadrian (#Hadrian1900)

 After a long journey travelling from Antioch, through Asia Minor and the Danube provinces, Hadrian finally arrived in Rome on 9 July AD 118, almost a year after his accession to the throne following the death of Trajan in Cilicia.
 His arrival (adventus) in the capital was celebrated by the Arval Brethren with solemn sacrifices… Continue reading 9 July AD 118 – Hadrian enters Rome (#Hadrian1900)